nea-eng/fictional-pancake/my-pitfall-filter.md

 Add one trap you've actually run into.
 Give it a short name and one plain sentence.

-- **(Perfectionism).** I spend too much time trying to make everything perfect instead of finishing the task.
+- **(Perfectionism).** I spend too much time trying to make everything perfect instead of trying to finish the task.

 ---